Resolving Primitive-Sharing Ambiguity in Long-Tailed TLS-Based Industrial MEP Point Cloud Segmentation via Spatial Context Constraints: Conclusion

 \section{Conclusion}

-This study addressed geometric ambiguity in long-tailed industrial point cloud segmentation—a critical bottleneck for automated knowledge extraction and Digital Twin construction.
-By introducing spatial context constraints that leverage neighborhood prediction consistency and density normalization, we extended the Class-Balanced framework to incorporate spatial geometry.
-This resolves the ``dual crisis'' of extreme statistical imbalance combined with geometric ambiguity.
+This study addressed geometric ambiguity in long-tailed industrial point cloud segmentation, a critical bottleneck for automated knowledge extraction and Digital Twin construction.
+The analysis shows why frequency-only methods are insufficient: head classes account for 77\% of points and are dominated by long, continuous structures such as pipes, beams, and ducts, whereas tail classes include multi-part assemblies such as \texttt{Valve} and \texttt{Pump} as well as pipe-like components such as \texttt{Reducer} and \texttt{Elbow}.
+To address this dual crisis of statistical imbalance and primitive-sharing ambiguity, we extended the Class-Balanced framework with spatial context constraints based on neighborhood prediction consistency and density normalization.